denten-books/plain-text/2-device.md

 discover the "rule book" of what he later calls a language game---or at lest to suggest that such a rulebook might exist.
-Much has been written on this aspect of Wittgenstein's thought and its relation to Bertrand Russel's symbolic logic and subsequently to Chomsky's development of the "universal grammar" [^ln2-chomchom].
-In the context of our conversation, Wittgenstein's "middle period" is important for its direct influence on Turing's model of computation.
+Much has been written on this aspect of Wittgenstein's thought and its relation to Bertrand Russel's symbolic logic and subsequently to Chomsky's universal grammar.
+[^ln2-chomchom] In the context of our conversation, Wittgenstein's "middle period" is important for its direct influence on Turing's model of computation.

 [^ln2-chomchom]: I make this connection with many caveats and with the